How the Fee-Waiver Service works

 - Help connect fee-waiver recipients to the full suite of free SAT and SAT Subject Test practice materials.

-- Provide encouragement, reminders and assistance in planning transportation and other logistics.
+- Provide reminders and assistance in planning transportation and other logistics.

 Fee-waiver eligibility guidelines

-If you know the annual income of a student's family, you can use the reduced lunch guidelines listed in the USDA income eligibility chart for the Federal Free and Reduced Lunch Program/National School Lunch Program as your primary source in determining student eligibility.
+If you know the annual income of a student's family, you can use the reduced lunch guidelines listed in the USDA income eligibility chart for the National School Lunch Program as your primary source in determining student eligibility.
 For more information and for other eligibility criteria, consult Test-Specific Guidelines.